 Add a Photo or Video

 When you want to put media in the post, you have two ways to do it – loading from your GMB image library, or loading from your device.
+Click the Add Photos or Videos box.
+The default option is to upload from your computer.

-Google also now accepts videos in the following formats: AVI, MP4, MOV, FLV, WMV, MPG, M4V, MKV, M2TS, and MTS.
-The maximum file size for videos is 100 MB.
 When you upload the video, you may receive a message indicating Google is processing the video in the background and you can continue to work on your post and publish it.
 The video will play and be live in the post once it’s completed processing.

 Images are stored – somewhere.
 For a while you could access them via an album called “Scrapbook”, then you could access them via Picasa.
 At this point in time it is a mystery where they go.